CAUTION: May be triggering.

 Benjamin: No. I remember almost nothing.
 When I left, I left completely.
-I wanted to be to be free of her and the pain and the stupidity of that disgusting little town with it’s hypocrisy and ante bellum pretensions.
+I wanted to be to be free of Mom and the pain and the stupidity of that disgusting little town with it’s hypocrisy and ante bellum pretensions.
 I hate everything about it!
-If I could go back in time I’d give Abie Baby a Nuke and tell him to use it.
+If I could go back in time I’d give Abie baby a Nuke and tell him to use it.

-Kaitlyn: (laughs) So I’m hearing you say that you dislike the City of Charleston.
+Kaitlyn: (laughs) Are you saying you don’t like the City of Charleston?

 Benjamin: (laughs) A little.
 Let’s talk more about Mom.